 Some people perform better under pressure.
-Set deadlines for yourself that make you jump into action, schedule them on your calendar, and reward yourself when you complete them.
+Set deadlines for yourself that make you jump into action.
+Then, schedule them on your calendar and reward yourself when you complete them.

 - Schedule the deadline in your calendar.

 Mix up your schedule with activities that jump-start your drive and elevate your spirit.
-You may want to go for a run, put on one of your favorite playlists to reenergize, or listen to something that inspires and motivates you.
+You may want to go for a run, put on one of your favorite playlists to boost your energy, or listen to something that inspires and motivates you.

 At the end of the day, remember this: active procrastination is supposed to be fun, uplifting, and elevating.

-You probably subconsciously procrastinate a lot already and might even guilt trip yourself for it, so why not embrace it and make it your own?
-Truth is, if done well procrastination will reduce your error rate, eliminate unnecessary work, increase your productivity, and uplift your spirit.
+You probably subconsciously procrastinate a lot already, and maybe you even guilt trip yourself for it, so why not embrace it and make it your own?
+Truth is, if done well, procrastination will reduce your error rate, eliminate unnecessary work, increase your productivity, and uplift your spirit.

 Why NOT do it, then?

 Feel free to reach out and tell me about your favorite ways to procrastinate.